KryonicNapkin/dotfiles/README.md

 ## Roadmap
 - [ ] Add better documentation
 - [ ] Make more Scripts for user
-- [ ] Make This page more atractive
+- [ ] Make this page more atractive